mdh09/MyFlyIoc/README.md

 # MyFlyIoc
-My attempt at making an IoC container.
+My attempt at making an IoC container with a similar registering process as that of Prism.
 I know there are tons out there...but who cares.
 I wanna build one too lol.